 Also, there were clear mistakes in Outlook’s report of 3 June 2002 on the people present in that meeting where it quoted Haren Pandya (without naming him at that time).

 That is, not even one person who was actually present at that meeting has alleged that Narendra Modi told them to allow Hindus to vent their anger.
 All those who were present, like the then DGP Chakravarty, have reported that Modi told them exactly the opposite, to control the riots.
 All those who have alleged that Modi told officials to go slow at that meeting were not even present at that meeting, neither Sanjiv Bhatt, nor R Shreekumar, nor, if he did, the late Haren Pandya.
 Outlook’s first attempt to crucify Narendra Modi in June 2002 failed, that that report contained glaring factual errors on the presence of officials in that meeting.
-This shameless magazine still tries to report: “In that crucial 27 February meeting Modi reportedly told officials to allow Hindus to vent their anger”.
+This shameless magazine still tries to report: “In that crucial 27 February meeting Modi reportedly told officials to allow Hindus to vent their anger’.
 What reportedly?
 Which reports?
 Where’s the evidence?
 We have given a heap of evidence proving the opposite.
 No one has ever refuted our evidence.
-The book gives all the details of this.